 In our previous final rule we explained that, post-delisting, State management would likely increase the mortality rate outside National Parks and National Wildlife Refuges from its current level (Smith et al. 2008, p.
 1).
 We explained that wolf mortality could nearly double without reducing the population (Fuller et al. 2003, p.
 185).
-In 2008, the high number of wolves in the NRMs, saturation of suitable habitat, and increased dispersal into unsuitable habitat, in combination with more aggressive State management frameworks, resulted in about a twenty percent increase in agency authorized control actions from the previous year.
+In 2008, the high number of wolves in the NRMs, saturation of suitable habitat, and increased dispersal into unsuitable habitat, in combination with more aggressive State management frameworks, resulted in about a forty percent increase (78 wolves) in agency authorized control actions from the previous year.
 As more wolves tried to establish themselves in unsuitable habitat livestock depredations increased and more wolves and a larger percentage of the wolf population were killed by agency control actions.
-However, this increase alone could not have resulted in the stabilization of the NRM wolf population.
-Increased agency control only explains between ten and fifteen percent of the difference between a predicted NRM wolf population of 1,876 wolves for 2008 (assuming continued population growth of 24 percent) and our actual mid-year 2008 estimate of 1,455 wolves, a difference of 363 wolves.
-We also think its unlikely other sources of human-caused mortality made up the difference between these two estimates.
-Instead, we believe the NRM's stabilization was primarily the result of reaching carry capacity where a host of natural causes (disease, social strife, starvation, etc.) have acted to control the population.
+However, this increase alone could not have resulted in the slower growth in the NRM wolf population.
+Increased agency control only explains between thirty-three percent of the difference between a predicted NRM wolf population of 1,876 wolves for 2008 (assuming continued population growth of 24 percent as documented prior to 2008) and our actual mid-year 2008 estimate of 1,639 wolves, a difference of 237 wolves.
+We also think it's unlikely other sources of human-caused mortality made up the difference between these two estimates.
+Instead, we believe the NRM's slowing growth was primarily the result of reaching carry capacity where a host of natural causes (disease, social strife, starvation, etc.) have acted to help control the population.